 But while laws may change quickly, the attitudes of the society that passes them often move more slowly.
 They are integral to said culture, reinforced in both subtle and indirect ways.
 Throughout the seventies and early eighties, the prevailing cultural mores taught that good girls don't.
 Women who slept around were referred to as "rips" and "sluts".
 Guys wanted to go out with them, at least until their virginity was gone.
 Or when they were drunk.
 But nobody would consider marrying such a woman.

 I remember one story about a couple in Italy.
 A woman had turned down one man's marriage proposal.
 So he raped her.
 This was a semi-accepted practice at the time for rejected suitors.
 The idea was, that with her virginity taken, she would have no choice but to accept his proposal.
 The fact that such a backward custom could persist into the late 1960's indicates just how strong the proscription on female premarital sex was.
-In many cultures, including American culture, it was not uncommon for a boy to leave his girlfriend, on the grounds that she was no longer a virgin, even though he was the person who had taken her.
+In many cultures, including American culture, it was not unheard of for a boy to leave his girlfriend, on the grounds that she was no longer a virgin, even though he was the person who had taken her.
 So the Italian rapist had a reasonable expectation that after rape she would agree to marry him.
 Instead she chose to press charges.
 Her decision set a precedent, and it says much about the mores of the day that his prosecution made international headlines.

 The sex manuals of the day were known as "marriage manuals".
-I devoured every one that fell into my hands.
+I devoured every one that fell into my pre-pubescent hands.
 They stressed the importance of simultaneous orgasm as the absolute height of marital bliss.
 Multiple orgasms were not mentioned.
 Neither was oral sex.
 My mother was not comfortable discussing sex with me, so she bought me a book.
-It mentioned masturbation but discouraged it.
-Sex was described with clinical precision, but somehow I didn't really get what pelvic thrusts meant until I had learned to dry hump.
+The author mentioned masturbation but discouraged it.
+Sex was described with clinical precision, but somehow I didn't really get what pelvic thrusts meant until I learned to dry hump.

 Of course oral sex and multiple orgasms were not discovered in the 1970's.
 There are stories of cowboys visting the brothel, and asking for a "french".
 But they were 'below the radar'.
-John Cleland's erotic classic Fanny Hill includes both lesbianism and male homosexuality, not one character ever engages in oral sex.
+While John Cleland's erotic classic Fanny Hill includes both lesbianism and male homosexuality, not one character ever engages in oral sex.
 These were taboo subjects, matters not to be discussed.
 It really wasn't until The Joy of Sex and The Sensuous Woman became best sellers that oral sex became part of the American mainstream.
 The Kama Sutra was regarded as an important sex manual, which it is not, as was the Arabic The Perfumed Garden.
-Nice girls didn't swallow.
+Nice girls didn't suck, much less swallow.
 And men often did not know of cunnilingus, to the detriment of all.

 Sex education was also new in the late 1960s.
 Women were given more education than boys, partly because menstruation was a topic that could not be avoided.
 I remember one day when all the boys were sent outside to play so the girls could watch "a film".
 My mother's health teacher was absent the entire time that sex was taught.
 Twenty years later she taught the girls at my high school, and once again missed the entire week.
 This meant that a substitute was responsible for explaining sex to high school girls.
 Menstruation was never mentioned to boys.
 Men were expected to know nothing whatsoever about the operation of the female reproductive system yet as husbands and lovers we deal with our partner's problems for our entire lives.

 Of course the past was neither as pure, or the present as liberated, as we might imagine.
 Puritan girls often married after conception, and the shotgun wedding is an old tradition.
 There were always homes for "wayward girls" and a girl who became pregnant was often sent to another community to carry and deliver the child, so she could avoid shame.
 In many ways these social prejuidices, unfair as they were, were useful as they discouraged unwanted pregnancies.
 But they came at the price of social cruelty, a burden borne primarily by women.
 Abortion did not begin with Roe vs. Wade.
 An elderly woman I knew turned out to be a walking encyclopedia on the techniques of illegal abortion.
+If legal abortion is banned, that knowledge will spread again.
+No one can end abortion, but they can and will kill and mutilate women who choose it.

 The world has changed a lot since my boyhood.
 Frankly, I think all these changes are for the better.
 The past is often glorified, its faults pasted over.
 I hope that this writeup will remind younger noders how much things have changed in the past decades.